 To the uninitiated, the term “shadow IT” may conjure up images of mysterious hackers in dimly-lit rooms or ghostly apparitions fixing printers.
-But in our department, we know that shadow IT is not quite so immediately threatening—but it’s certainly something to keep our eye on.
+But in our IT department, we know that shadow IT is not quite so immediately threatening—but it’s certainly something to keep our eye on.

-What is shadow IT?
+What is Shadow IT?

-While that may include things as innocuous as email widgets or the desktop version of Chip’s Challenge that Karen from finance plays on her lunch break, it can also include processes that could endanger your company’s data and security.
+While that may include things as innocuous as email widgets or the desktop version of Tetris that Karen from finance plays on her lunch break, it can also include processes that could endanger your company’s data and security.

 Even with solid processes, some people will still ignore the rules (looking at you, Karen.)
-In order to make sure those revolutionaries aren’t causing problems, it’s important to monitor activity and proactively protect against dangerous uses of shadow IT.
+In order to make sure those revolutionaries aren’t causing serious security problems, it’s important to monitor activity and proactively protect against dangerous uses of shadow IT.

-- Have periodic discussions with employees, managers and the C-suite to discuss what information is actually needed, how they’re using different applications and what you can do to facilitate their work without compromising security.
+- Periodically have discussions with employees, managers, and the C-suite to discuss how information and data is exchanged, how they’re using different applications and what you can do support their needs without compromising security.

 Shadow IT isn’t something that you can control right away: it’s an ongoing issue that requires ongoing communication.